Find Grad Schools

 33 Yearly Graduations

 Excelsior University comes in at #18 on our list of the most popular colleges offering master's degrees in homeland security.
 Roughly 21,900 attend the school each year.
 During the most recent year for which we have data, 33 people received their master's degree in homeland security from Excelsior University.
-About 19% of this group were women, and 56% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in homeland security at Excelsior University make a median salary of 75,773.
+Of these students, 28% were women and 61% were members of underrepresented racial-ethnic groups.

 #18